scotteh/php-goose/README.md

 Types of data extracted:

  - Main text of an article
- - Main feature image of article
+ - Main feature image of an article
  - Other featured images
- - Any YouTube/Vimeo movies embedded in article
+ - YouTube/Vimeo movies embedded in article
  - Meta description
  - Meta tags
  - Publish date
+ - Popular words

 ``` php
 use Goose\Client as GooseClient;